lncd/OER-for-BuddyPress-profiles/Proposal.md

 * Ties in with WordPress as a platform for the hosting, publication and dissemination of OERs (builds on ChemistryFM).
 * Raises overall awareness/use of social media among staff i.e. improves digital literacy
 * Development of local BuddyPress/WordPress skills among technical staff.
 Enhanced capacity.
 * Documented research and development of OAuth as used in university context.
-BuddyPress as a consumer and producer application of open content.
+BuddyPress as a consumer and producer application of open content via Nucleus (MongoDB) datastore.
-* ??
-Integration with CUNY 'Academic Commons in a Box' project
+* User testing and alignment with CUNY 'Academic Commons in a Box' project.
 * Supports the Lincoln/HEA institutional change project 'embedding OER': Dissemination and integration of third-party web services into a portfolio of work.
-* Investigation into the appropriate use or modification and implementation of resource description standards (e.g. LRMI) and other tools (e.g. Pat Lockley's Dublin Core Metadata plugin) to enrich the staff profile.
+* Extends the use of Nuclues as an institutional data warehouse for people data which includes data about open content.

 ## Schedule and structure

-[Include diagram of proposed outcomes]
+[Include diagram of proposed architecture]

-Slideshare --|

-YouTube -----| Consumer > BP profile > Producer | lincoln.ac.uk
+Third-party APIs < Consumer < BP profile > Nucleus > APIs > Producer > lincoln.ac.uk

-Jorum -------|

 * Agile methods (iterative, user focused, Constant Integration).
 * Open development (Github, Pivotal Tracker)